- 96% of Americans recognize family health history's importance, yet only 37% have actively collected it.

 Despite twenty years of public health initiatives, Americans' knowledge of their family health history has barely improved.
 The CDC's landmark 2004 HealthStyles survey found that while 96.3% of Americans believe family health history is important to their personal health, only 29.8% had ever actively collected health information from relatives.
 (CDC Preventing Chronic Disease, 2005)

-A decade later, the American Journal of Medical Genetics reported this figure had increased to just 36.9%—a modest 7-point gain representing what researchers termed "little change in Americans' knowledge and use of family health history information."
+A decade later, the American Journal of Medical Genetics reported this figure had increased to 36.9%, a 7-point gain representing what researchers termed "little change in Americans' knowledge and use of family health history information."

 The NIH All of Us Research Program provides even more sobering data from its 2018-2021 cohort of 116,799 participants: only 37% endorsed having "a lot" of knowledge about their family health history, while 63% reported only "some" or "none at all."
 (PLOS ONE, 2019)